Andxi/ps4sdk-docker/readme.txt

    ps4sdk-docker.sh make

  The local folder will be mounted as /build inside docker.

+ There are some aliases inside the docker container available for you to use:

+ ps4sh      - Executes ps4sh installed
+ elfcp      - When building the homebrew.elf executable, move this file to the ps4sh directory to start serving that file.

+ And the following enviroment variables are available:

+ $PS4SH     - directory where ps4sh is installed
+ $PS4DEV    - directory where ps4dev tools are installed
+ $PS4SDK    - directory where ps4sdk is installed

  ============================
   How do I save and load it?